• Skip to primary navigation

 Midwives who are registered in the general, supervised practice, or transitional class for less than 12 months of the reporting period are not required to participate in, or obtain evidence of, attendance at case reviews.

-Table: required number of case reviews per months in general case
+Table: required number of case reviews per months in general class

 All midwives—including those in the inactive class—will be required to submit a declaration of completion to the College via the Registrant Portal by the reporting deadline.